stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ## Inter-Component Communication

 There are really two ways to handle this problem.
-You can  [build a Web Component with a JavaScript API](https://developers.google.com/web/fundamentals/web-components/customelements#jsapi), and pass data into the Web Component using a reference to the element itself, and calling the Javascript API you have defined.
+You can  [build a Web Component with a JavaScript API](https://developers.google.com/web/fundamentals/web-components/customelements#jsapi), and pass data into the Web Component using a reference to the element itself by calling the Javascript API you have defined.
 This method is good, but probably the simplest way for Web Components built with React is to use events on the Window.
 An app can emit a Window event, and another can listen for it to update based on any information that has changed.

 Using events has a few key benefits:

 * Eventing is a [robust way of transferring complex data objects](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events).
-* The implementation of a listener or dispatcher can be close to the point where that event information is  utilized.
+* The implementation of a listener or dispatcher can be close to the point where that event information is generated or utilized.
 * Your components can dispatch an event without knowing what might be listening.
 * Listeners can respond to events without knowing what element might dispatch it.